 I think I utilized literally every single career development and BC resource available.
 Career Development supported me so much.
-I’m especially indebted to Donna Modica, who was my Career Development advisor.
-The internship hunt and job hunt could get intimidating and overwhelming at times but Donna was able to help see me through it to the end.
+I’m especially indebted to my career advisor.
+The internship hunt and job hunt could get intimidating and overwhelming at times but my advisor was able to help see me through it to the end.
 She gave me a lot of one-on-one attention and it made a real difference.
 One thing I always overemphasize when talking to prospective students about BC is this: everything you hear about the Boston College alumni network is true.
 Whenever I reached out to alumni, be it through e-mail or LinkedIn, they responded.
 The amount of support and assistance I got from the alumni network was above and beyond what I ever expected.
 People are definitely not exaggerating when they say that Boston College’s alumni network is the best out there.
 It was a major selling point for me when I came to this university and it did not disappoint.

 What makes you excited about working in your next position?